an-ciobanu/hr-mvp/README.md

 - `podman-compose -f infra/docker-compose.yml up` (or use Docker if preferred)
 - Access Adminer at [http://localhost:8080](http://localhost:8080) (used for development purposes)

+## Tech stack - Why did I choose what I chose?

+### Database: Postgres

+**Advantages**

+- Since I envisioned a database schema that has relations between entities I automatically looked for a SQL database
+- I have a few years of experience in Postgres
+- Postgres itself offers many extensions that can be used out of the box.
+[You can actually make a fullstack app using only Postgres](https://www.youtube.com/watch?v=3JW732GrMdg)

+**Disadvantages**

+- The more changes in an SQL database schema are done, the slower the project.
+Once you start modifying the lower levels of any fullstack app, you might need to revisit logic in an upper part of it.
+If the schema is not thought through in the beginning, any modification can add delays/bugs

+**Conclusion**

+Any SQL database would have been ok for this project.
+Postgres just helps me out to speed things along.

+### Backend: Bun

+**Avantages**

+- JavaScript is a good language for MVPs
+- Simple, fast for development since is untyped
+- I also have some years of experience with it
+- AI friendly: many projects that were used to train LLMs where JavaScript oriented, so most of them are biased towards JavaScript
+- Good support online: many knowledge pools regarding JS are online.
+Also, there are many modules that can be used to haste development so that we are not reinventing the wheel
+- Why Bun and not NodeJS?
+Bun has an integrated package manager compatible with npm.
+Runtime developed in Zig, created to be faster than NodeJS and use less resources.
+Out of the box support for typescript, too, in case an MVP needs to be taken a step further and be more production like.

+**Disadvantages**

+- Since JavaScript is untyped, in a larger application bugs can be introduced due to not handling well the objects we create
+- Slow at runtime
+- Uses too many resources compared to other languages (Go comes to mind)
+- If a project is too dependent on external modules, maintaining it and keeping it secure is a hastle

+**Conclusion**

+Since I have limited time to develop as much of a product I can to highlight all my knowledge, fast development and familiarity are far more important

 ## Change Log (human-friendly)

 ### 14-10 – Database Schema & Hierarchical RBAC Setup